-To configure proxy to launch a desktop, do the following:
+To configure a proxy to launch a desktop using the SOCKS protocol, do the following:

-1. Navigate to the ~/.ICAClient/All_Regions.ini configuration file.

-2. Update the following attributes:

-- a) Update ProxyType.
+- 1. Navigate to the ~/.ICAClient/All\Regions.ini configuration file. - 2.
+Update the following attributes: - a) Update ProxyType.
 You can use SocksV5 as ProxyType. - b) Update ProxyHost.
 You can add ProxyHost in the following format: